FAQs

 If you are unable to participate in an in-person retreat or you prefer to complete your retreat online, you must choose a retreat from the list of MMTCP-approved online retreats.

-If you have not completed a qualifying silent retreat and are unsure if you will be able to attend a retreat before the program begins in February 2023, please continue to submit your application.
+If you have not completed a qualifying silent retreat and are unsure if you will be able to attend a retreat before December 31, 2024, please continue to submit your application.
 Highly qualified applicants with special circumstances may be accepted upon contingency and given an extension to complete the retreat requirement.
 Please continue your application and let us know your circumstances.

 Tara and Jack want to ensure that all of their students have experience in the kind of SILENT retreat that is grounded in the vipassana (Insight meditation) practices that you will be teaching.
 This silent form of retreat builds a depth of concentration and mindfulness that can be particularly powerful and transformative.

-Many retreats listed on applications do not meet this prerequisite criterion, including Goenka, MBSR, MBCT, MSC, Mindful Schools, corporate mindfulness seminars, or other training formats, including Tibetan Buddhism retreats, Thich Nhat Hanh retreats, Adyashanti retreats, Hatha Yoga retreats, Siddha Yoga retreats, Christian retreats, and Ridhwan School retreats, to name a few.
-While these retreats are undoubtedly valuable to your growth and practice, Tara and Jack want to be sure that everyone has also experienced a vipassana/Insight, silent, residential retreat in the style of meditation that you will be learning to teach.
+Many retreats listed on applications do not meet the prerequisite criteria, including Goenka, MBSR, MBCT, MSC, Mindful Schools, corporate mindfulness seminars, or other training formats, including Tibetan Buddhism retreats, Thich Nhat Hanh retreats, Adyashanti retreats, Hatha Yoga retreats, Siddha Yoga retreats, Christian retreats, and Ridhwan School retreats, to name a few.
+While these retreats are undoubtedly valuable to your growth and practice, Tara and Jack want to be sure that everyone has also experienced a vipassana/Insight silent residential retreat in the style of meditation that you will be learning to teach.
 That said, please list these other types of retreats in the appropriate section of your application as they will be taken into account to evaluate your readiness for the program.

 “Vipassana” means to see clearly.
 Also called Insight meditation, vipassana is a deep training in mindfulness that originates from the Buddhist teachings of Thailand, Burma, and Sri Lanka.
 “Zen” is the name for certain Mahayana Buddhist teachings of Japan, Korea, and China.
 It also teaches mindfulness and awakening through many methods including koans and dialogues with the Zen Master.